 - Add the rest of the ingredients, bring to a boil, reduce the heat to medium and cook, the lid half open, for about 2 hours, or until the sauce reaches your desired consistency.

-- If you’d like to can the sauce, I suggest you take a look at Andrea’s detailed post on home canning – boiling water method.
+- If you’d like to can the sauce, I suggest you take a look at USDA’s Complete Guide to Home Canning.
 Alternatively, let the sauce cool and pack two-cup portions in freezer bags.

 I love making big batches of sauce to freeze for use in the winter months.

 I am very impress that you have the patient to do all of those canning process.

 What a nice way to capture a bit of Summer!
 The photos are wonderful and the sauce looks delicious.